 Sediment budget calculations discussed in this report depend on the analysis of individual sand budget cells.
 The sand budget computational cells are shown in Figure 2 and Figure 3.
 The inlet sand budget cell encompassing the nearshore zone from R216 in Brevard County to R4 in Indian River County, includes the ebb shoal, flood shoal, attachment bar and all other reservoirs shown in Figure 4.
 This cell is further subdivided into upper and lower inlet components and an interior inlet component as shown in Figure 3.
 The interior cell also includes the Sebastian Inlet sand trap (Figure 3).
-Annualized volume changes (ΔV) for each cell are calculated over different time periods and added to the sand budget equation to calculate the annual net littoral sand transport in and out of each cell.
+Annualized volume changes ( $\Delta V$ ) for each cell are calculated over different time periods and added to the sand budget equation to calculate the annual net littoral sand transport in and out of each cell.
 Annualized placement and removal volume data are also included to account for dredging/mechanical bypassing and beach fill activities in the cells concerned.
 Time series of volumetric change since 2006 for the nine littoral sand budget cells including upper beach/shoreface and lower shoreface components (Figure 3) are shown in Figure 11 through Figure 18, ranging from the northernmost to the southernmost cells.
-Under Section 3 of this report volume changes in the upper beach/shoreface and lower shoreface components cells.
+Under Section 3 of this report volume changes in the upper beach/shoreface and lower shoreface components of these cells are used to calculated sediment budgets over a different time periods.